2021 ride is scheduled for Sunday 31st October.

 Fun ride for cyclists starting in Martinborough and passing through the surrounding countryside.
-The courses are the same as in 2015 and 2016.
+The courses are the same as in previous years.

 The 115km riders will do the 67km (big) loop first.